evansb-ons/evansb-ons.github.io/README.md

 # evansb-ons.github.io
-This is a repository to experimetn with Github pages.
+This is a repository to experiment with Github pages.